tu-studio/IEMPluginSuite/README.md

 The IEM Plug-in Suite can be built using [CMake](https://cmake.org) (see commands below) and already comes with the JUCE dependency as a git submodule.
 The general system requirements are listed in the [JUCE Repository](https://github.com/juce-framework/JUCE/blob/7.0.3/README.md#minimum-system-requirements).

 ### Dependencies on Linux
 Before compiling on Linux, some dependencies must be met.
 For Ubuntu (and most likely the majority of Debian-based systems), those are listed in the [JUCE docs](https://github.com/juce-framework/JUCE/blob/7.0.3/docs/Linux%20Dependencies.md).
-Alternative, if [source code repositories](https://askubuntu.com/questions/158871/how-do-i-enable-the-source-code-repositories) are enabled, you can get them with
+Alternatively, if [source code repositories](https://askubuntu.com/questions/158871/how-do-i-enable-the-source-code-repositories) are enabled, you can get them with
 ```sh
 apt-get build-dep iem-plugin-suite
 ```